On Thurston's Euler class one conjecture: Properties of the constructed manifolds

-A standard argument about incompressible and $\partial$-incompressible surfaces in product manifolds shows that $F_1$ is a union of parallel copies of $S-A$ (See Fact 1 below).
-But there can not be more than one copy, since otherwise
+Now Lemma \ref{incompressible-product} shows that $S'_1$ is a union of parallel copies of $S- A^\circ$.
+But there cannot be more than one copy, since otherwise

-And this is in contrast with our initial assumption that $F$ is norm-minimizing and $[F]=[S]$.
-Hence $F_1$ is a single copy of $S-A$ and so $F$ intersects each of $A_i$ in exactly one essential simple closed curve.
-But the only incompressible surfaces, up to isotopy, in $(N,\partial_{\pitchfork}N)$ with this oriented boundary are the two tangential boundaries of $N$ (See Fact 2 below).
-Therefore $F$ is isotopic to either the top copy of $S$ or the bottom copy. \\
+contradicting the assumption that $S'$ is norm-minimizing and $[S']=[S]$.
+Hence $S'_1$ is a single copy of $S-A^\circ$, and $S'$ intersects each of $A'_i$ in exactly one essential simple closed curve.
+But the only incompressible surfaces in $(N', A_1' \cup A_2')$ with this oriented boundary are the two components of the tangential boundary of $N'$, up to isotopy (Lemma \ref{incompressible-surface-in-torus}).
+Therefore, $S'$ is isotopic to either the top or the bottom copy of $S$ in $M \setminus \setminus S$.
+This completes the proof. \end{proof}